 Travel is not only about finding the money, but it is also about finding the time.
 With a full-time job, time is often the biggest obstacle to travelling.
 Learn more in this other article on how you can travel a lot with a full-time job.

 What about you?
 What are your tips to afford to travel often?
-Leave a comment; I’d love to get additional ideas!
+Leave a comment below; I’d love to get additional ideas!

 Did you like this article about travelling every weekend?
 Add it to your Pinterest board: